Giray18/etl-s3-airflow-snowflake-powerbi-marketing-data/README.md

 # PowerBI report:

 Below screenshot shows report created, Explanations regarding visuals shown on screenshot.
 Used PowerBI Desktop PBIX files can be found on attachment (marketing_example_2.pbix)
+As designed report will refresh itself aligned with ETL process refresh schedule.
+As a result, users will see data data daily updated (holding importance for top 10 viewed products)

 ![picture alt](report-overview.jpg)